backupbrew/switchbrew/Shared Database services.md

 ## QueryAccountEvent

-Takes an input u32, a type-0x6 output buffer containing an array where the struct size is 0x38-bytes, and returns an output u32.
+Takes an input u32, a type-0x6 output buffer containing an array of [\#AccountEvent](#AccountEvent "wikilink"), and returns an output u32 for actual total output entries.

 ## QueryAccountPlayEvent